-Beans farming can be very lucrative especially if you know the tricks.
+Beans farming is the cultivation of beans seeds from the planting stage to the stage of harvest and marketing of the harvested produce.
 Nigerians have a special love for beans (cowpea) because it provides the much needed protein for people.
 The relatively cheap price and the unique taste is one of the reasons Nigerians fall in love for this food crop.

 Go to cities, towns and villages in all parts of Nigeria, you will see people cultivating this crop.
 However, most farmers cultivate beans the wrong way.
-The yield gotten from beans farming in Nigeria can be as low as 0.2 tonnes per hectare while those who farm cowpea or beans the right way can get as high as 2 tonnes per hectare.
+The yield gotten from beans farming in Nigeria can be as low as 0.2 tons per hectare while those who farm cowpea or beans the right way can get as high as 2 tons per hectare.

 How to start beans farming in Nigeria